-Family Divorce Separation
+Family Divorce Separation Case Study

 Family mediation, a divorcing couple entered into mediation whilst their divorce was going through, to see what they could decide amongst themselves to keep costs low whilst having to go through the inevitable divorce.
 Reconciliation was not an option, division of property and custody of their children was of key concern to them.

 The mediator worked hard with each side which accumulated in a series of private and joint meetings where difficult conversations were had.
 Initially the husband wanted the matrimonial home to be sold and the proceeds divided somehow amongst the couple, the mother did not want to disrupt their children and could not really afford to buy another house.
 After a very emotional morning, it was agreed that the wife would stay in the home with the children and would take over the full payment of the mortgage.